sameetakumavat/Advanced_RAG/backend/README.md

 - `POST /chain/ask_question`: Ask a question with automatic routing to documents or Wikipedia
 - `POST /chain/ask_rag_agent`: Ask a question using the LangGraph agent

-### Dashboard Operations
-- `GET /dashboard/stats`: Get user dashboard statistics (file count, username, etc.)

 ### Chat Operations
 - `POST /chat/start`: Start a new chat session
+- `GET /chat/get_list_of_active_sessions`: Get all active chat sessions for a user
-- `POST /chat/message`: Send a message in an existing chat session
+- `POST /chat/message`: Send a message to an existing chat session
-- `GET /chat/history/{session_id}`: Get chat history for a session
+- `GET /chat/history/{session_id}`: Get complete history of a chat session
 - `DELETE /chat/end/{session_id}`: End a chat session

 ## Project Structure